 - Evolution of visits and photos.
 You can see when exactly the videos and photos were published.

-- Table where you can see at a glance and organize all the photos and videos published on your Google My business along with other metrics: date, visits and type of publications.
+- Table where you can see at a glance and organize all the photos and videos published on your Google Business Profile along with other metrics: date, visits and type of publications.

 Last but not least, you can also review the metrics of your publications on Google My Business.